-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Tffootivo until 2022 OF 10
+THIS DOCUMENT IS FOR AR CHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.

 B Decision Letters

 B Decision Letters

 All customers must receive a letter explaining the decision on their renewal.
 See MA1604 for information regarding written letters.

 Term Definition

 Decision Letter A letter that notifies a customer of the action taken for their AHCCCS Medical Assistance program eligibility including:

 Approval;

 Denial;

 Discontinuance;

 Change in share of cost, premium amount or co-payments;

 Change in eligible medical services; and

 Enrollment with a health plan or program contractor.